Ollynov/t-school-fullstack-2/intro/lecture-notes.md

 ## Introductions
 ### Our Project
-We are going to be building the framework for a fullstack app.
+We are going to be building a fullstack app, with extra emphasis on the portions that can be duplicated for any web app (authentication, responsive design, etc.).
 We will move rapidly, but will be covering more or less everything that constitutes a one-page CRUD app.
-This stands for 'CREATE, READ, UPDATE, DELETE' - essentially we want our app to have database persistence, and functionality to update portions of the page as we navigate, perform actions, etc. The idea is that if you can get comfortable implementing the most crucial components, you can always replace with different technologies, different APIs, different styles, etc. for the future app of your choice.
+This stands for 'CREATE, READ, UPDATE, DELETE' - essentially we want our app to have database persistence, and functionality to update portions of the page as we navigate, perform actions, etc. If you can get comfortable implementing the most crucial components, you can always replace with different technologies, different APIs, different styles, etc. for the future app of your choice.
 We want you to get creative both during the course, and afterwards when you go home, and have this app to play around with.

+We will be building a simple blog, but feel free to build whatever app you would like.
+We ask that you follow along in the first two days where we will cover basics that should apply to any app- server setup, responsive navbar, database integration, authentication, etc. but feel free to get creative, especially during the hacking sessions!

 ### Some Course Themes
 Some good rules of thumbs to remember during the class are: